theandrew168/sbs-website/content/posts/implementing-make-in-go.md

 type Graph map[string]*Target
 ```

-### Lexing / Parsing

-The code starts by reading the specified file (defaults to `Makefile`) line by line.
-I used Go's [bufio.Scanner](https://pkg.go.dev/bufio#Scanner) for this.
-Comments, dot-directives, and empty lines are ignored.
-Then, anything line that _doesn't_ start with a TAB is assumed to be the start of a new target definition.
-Subsequent lines that start with a TAB are added to the actions of the current target.

 ### Execution

 I originally thought I'd need to topologically sort the targets in order to determine a correct ordering.